mayconfmelo/min-article/docs/manual.typ

 )
 ```

-This commands just captures the annexes given to it along the text body and feed
+This command just captures the annexes given to it along the text body and feed
 them to the `article` command, where the annexes are actually generated.
 Because of that, you can put this command anywhere inside the document body and
-it will be generated in the right place, right after the appendices, if any.
-It
+it will be generated in the right place, right after the appendices, if any, as
-is possible to use the command multiple times to collect multiple annexes.
+the ABNT NBR 6022 requires.
+It is possible to use the command multiple times to
-Annexes are documents made or data collected by another person that was cited or
+collect multiple annexes.
+Annexes are third-party documents or data cited or
-is related to the actual document.
+related to the actual document.

 #arg(
   "annex", "content",
   required: true
 )[
   The annex content itself.
 In longer documents, is recommended to use
-  separated _typ_ file for annexes and include them here.
-Inside the content,
+  separated _typ_ file for annexes.
+Inside the content, each level 1 heading is
-  each level 1 heading is treated as a new annex.
+  treated as a new annex.
 ]

 = Acknowledgments command